SOMCA/ghost-pepper/README.md

 You have to install Simiasque on your phone for using **Ghost-Pepper**.

-**Ghost Pepper** works on a verbose application, which can save in a log message each time a code smell has been called.
+**Ghost Pepper** works on a verbose application, which can save in a log message each time a code smell is called.
 Each log has to been formatted like this: "SMELL: MY.CODE.SMELL", as a **debug log message**.
 If you don't have this verbose application, please to use **Paprika**,